Fair Processing Notice – Customer Data

 You have the right to:

-- request access to any personal data we hold about you
+- request access to any personal data we hold about you, unless elements of this data refer to other individuals, or we have another lawful reason to withhold the information from you

-- prevent the processing of your data for direct-marketing purposes
+- object to the processing of your data for direct-marketing purposes

 - ask to have inaccurate data held about you amended